longluo/longluo.github.io/source/_posts/What-Is-Inner-Interface-In-Java.md

 void clear();
 ```

-# 18.2 why use inner interface?
+# 2. why use inner interface?
 There are several compelling reasons for using inner interface:
- It is a way of logically grouping interfaces that are only used in one place.
+1. It is a way of logically grouping interfaces that are only used in one place.
- It increases encapsulation.
+2. It increases encapsulation.
- Nested interfaces can lead to more readable and maintainable code.
+3. Nested interfaces can lead to more readable and maintainable code.

-One example of inner interface used in java standard library is java.util.Map and
+One example of inner interface used in java standard library is `java.util.Map` and
-Java.util.Map.Entry.
-Here java.util.Map is used also as a namespace.
+`Java.util.Map.Entry`.
+Here `java.util.Map` is used also as a namespace.
 Entry does
 not belong to the global scope, which means there are many other entities that are
 64

-18.3.
-HOW INNER INTERFACE WORKS?
+# 3. HOW INNER INTERFACE WORKS?
 65
 Entries and are not necessary Map’s entries.
 This indicates that Entry represents
 entries related to the Map.
 18.3 how inner interface works?